 To determine if a course is remote, hybrid, or in-person use the catalog search tool to narrow results.
 Otherwise, when browsing courses, the section indicates teaching mode:

 Linear algebra is of central importance in the quantitative sciences, including application areas such as image and signal processing, data mining, computational finance, structural biology, and much more.
 When the problems must be solved computationally, approximation, round-off errors, convergence, and efficiency matter, and traditional linear algebra techniques may fail to succeed.
 We will adopt linear algebra techniques on a large scale, implement them computationally, and apply them to core problems in scientific computing.
-Topics may include: systems of linear and nonlinear equations; approximation and statistical function estimation; optimization; interpolation; and Monte Carlo techniques.
+Topics may include: systems of linear and nonlinear equations; approximation and statistical function estimation; optimization; interpolation; data scraping; singular value decomposition; and more.
 This course could also be considered a course in numerical analysis or computational science.

 yes fifth course option

-MATH 250, some elementary computer programming experience is strongly recommended
+MATH 250; some prior exposure to computer programming experience is strongly recommended but not required.